Universality of Power-of-$d$ Load Balancing in Many-Server Systems: Introduction

 We further consider the Halfin-Whitt heavy-traffic regime where $(N - \lambda(N)) / \sqrt{N} \to \beta > 0$ as $N \to \infty$.
 Recent work of Eschenfeldt \& Gamarnik~\cite{EG15} showed that the diffusion-scaled system occupancy state for the ordinary JSQ policy in this regime weakly converges to a two-dimensional reflected Ornstein-Uhlenbeck process.
 We leverage the above-mentioned coupling to prove that the diffusion limit in case $d(N)/(\sqrt{N} \log(N))\to\infty$ as $N\to\infty$ corresponds to that for the JSQ policy.
 This indicates that the overhead of the JSQ policy can `almost' be reduced to O($\sqrt{N}\log N$) while retaining diffusion-level optimality.
 The above condition is in fact close to necessary, in the sense that the diffusion-level behavior of the scheme is sub-optimal if $d(N)/ (\sqrt{N} \log N)\to 0$ as $N\to\infty$.

 The above results mirror the fluid-level and diffusion-level optimality properties reported in the companion paper~\cite{MBLW16-4} for power-of-d($N$) strategies in a scenario with~$N$ server pools, where each server pool is a collection of servers, each working at unit rate.
 The coupling developed in~\cite{MBLW16-4} has greater hold on the task completions, and provides absolute bounds on the difference of each component of the occupancy states.
-More specifically, the task completions depend on the total number of active tasks in the system, whereas in the single-server scenario, it depends on the number of non-idle servers.
+More specifically, the task completions depend on the total number of active tasks in the entire system, whereas in the single-server scenario, it depends only on the number of non-idle servers.
 As a result, obtaining a stochastic coupling bound in this paper becomes analytically more challenging, and in contrast with the infinite-server scenario, involves the cumulative loss terms and tail sums of the occupancy states of the ordinary JSQ policy.
 This imposes the additional challenge of proving the $\ell_1$ convergence of the occupancy state process of the ordinary JSQ policy as will be described in greater detail later.
+To the best of our knowledge, this is the first time the transient fluid limit of the ordinary JSQ policy is rigorously established.

+The idea of using coupling to prove scaling limits of large-scale parallel-server systems was introduced by the authors in~\cite{MBLW15}.
+The coupling method there was much weaker and was useful only for systems starting from specific initial occupancy states and for the particular scaling regime considered in that paper.
+In contrast, in the current paper we need to develop a much stronger and wider coupling framework involving an intermediate class of schemes as described in Section~\ref{subsec:strategy} to establish the universality results.
+In addition, we consider arbitrary starting states and different scaling regimes.
+Remark~\ref{rem:jap-comp} further discusses the novelty and importance of the current stochastic comparison framework.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec: model descr} we present a detailed model description and state the main results, and in Section~\ref{sec:coupling} we construct a coupling and establish the stochastic ordering relations.
 Sections~\ref{sec:fluid} and~\ref{sec:diffusion} contain the proofs of the fluid and diffusion limit results, respectively.
 Finally in Section~\ref{sec:conclusion} we make some concluding remarks and briefly comment on future research directions.